 Bhuta and Daiva

-Sometimes some official forms ask me to fill my religion.
+Sometimes an official forms asks me to fill my religion.
 But they do not have Animism as an option.
 While interesting that a recent research on my ancestral belief is from a Japanese researcher.

 Panjurli (boar spirit deity) headpiece used by dancers.
 (Image from Wikimedia)